Table of Contents

 Continue Enhancing the Existing System

-A lesser-radical solution to combat this problem would be to try reengineering legacy systems and keep the pain of a full-blown replacement at bay at least temporarily.
+A lesser-radical solution to combat a legacy system would be to enhance the existing system and keep the pain of a full-blown replacement at bay at least temporarily.
 A common strategy is to offload its maintenance to a specialized design and development agency.
 Outsourcing the system’s upkeep makes sense as these agencies harbor the expertise to upgrade near-obsolete software and make it more accessible to web, cloud, or mobile technologies.

 A point to note is that enhancing a legacy system can only go as far as adding a few more years to its functioning.
 Depending upon the intricacies and complexities, the company needs to formulate a detailed plan to either keep extending the enhancements or going for a replacement.